needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-files.md

 The code snippet does the following:

 * Links a file to a dataset.
-* Prints a success message to the console on success or an error message if the linking fails.
+* Displays a success message in the console or an error message if the linking fails.

 ### Remove a file reference from a dataset

 Remove a file reference from a dataset as follows:

-1. Open the `AssetManagementBehaviour` script you created as described in [Get started with Asset SDK](get-started-management.md#Create-the-behavior-for-managing-assets).
+1. Open the `AssetManagementBehaviour` script that you created as described in [Get started with Asset SDK](get-started-management.md#Create-the-behavior-for-managing-assets).
 2. Add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseFileCreationExample.cs#Example_Behaviour_RemoveFileReference)]